-Employers are obliged to follow certain procedures when an employee becomes redundant.
+Employers must follow certain processes when an employee is made redundant.
 Redundancy occurs where you lose your job due to circumstances such as the closure of the business or a reduction in the number of staff.
-The Redundancy Payments Acts 1967-2007 provide a minimum entitlement to a redundancy payment for employees who have a set period of service with the employer.
+The Redundancy Payments Acts 1967–2014 provide a minimum entitlement to a redundancy payment for employees who have a set period of service with the employer.
 Not all employees are entitled to this statutory redundancy payment, even where a redundancy situation exists.
 You can read our document on qualifying for redundancy.

-In addition to the provisions in the legislation as regards collective redundancies your employer must follow certain fair procedures that is, to give you at least 2 weeks' notice and on the date of dismissal pay your redundancy payment.
-There are also various procedures with regard to selection for redundancy, alternative work and time off.
+In addition to the provisions in the legislation as regards collective redundancies your employer must follow certain fair procedures.
+These include giving you at least 2 weeks' notice and paying your redundancy payment on the date of dismissal.
+There are also various procedures when selecting people for redundancy, alternative work and time off.

-In selecting a particular employee for redundancy, an employer should apply selection criteria that are reasonable and are applied in a fair manner.
-You are entitled to bring a claim for unfair dismissal if you consider that you were unfairly selected for redundancy or consider that a genuine redundancy situation did not exist.
+When selecting a particular employee for redundancy, an employer should apply selection criteria that are reasonable and are applied in a fair manner.
+You are entitled to bring a claim for unfair dismissal if you feel you were unfairly selected for redundancy or consider that a genuine redundancy situation did not exist.
 Examples of these situations might include where the custom and practice in your workplace has been last in, first out and your selection did not follow this procedure.
-Another example may be where your contract of employment sets out criteria for selection which were not subsequently followed.
+Another example may be where your contract of employment sets out criteria for selection which were not followed.

 Under the unfair dismissals legislation, selection for redundancy based on certain specific grounds is considered unfair.
 These include redundancy as the result of an employee's trade union activity, pregnancy or religious or political opinions.
 The employment equality legislation also prohibits selection for redundancy that is based on any of the following 9 grounds: gender, civil status, family status, age, disability, religious belief, race, sexual orientation or membership of the Traveller community.

 As with any dismissal, an employer must act reasonably when dismissing an employee in a redundancy situation.
-This requires prior consultation with you before the decision is made.
+This means that your employer must consult with you before the decision is made.
 In addition, your employer should consider all options including possible alternatives.

 If you accept a new contract or re-engagement with immediate effect and the terms do not differ from those of the previous contract, you will not be entitled to claim redundancy.
 This also applies if you refuse such an offer unreasonably.

-If you accept an offer in writing from your employer for a new and different contract which will take effect within 4 weeks of the ending of the previous contract, you will not be entitled to claim redundancy.
+If you accept an offer in writing from your employer for a new and different contract which will start within 4 weeks of your previous contract ending, you will not be entitled to claim redundancy.
 Equally, if you refuse such an offer unreasonably, you will lose your right to a redundancy payment.

-Your justifiable refusal of an offer of alternative work, followed by dismissal, may, depending on the circumstances, entitle you to seek statutory redundancy or make a claim for unfair dismissal.
+Your justifiable refusal of an offer of alternative work, followed by dismissal, may, depending on the circumstances, entitle you to look for statutory redundancy or make a claim for unfair dismissal.

 Any offer of alternative work should be given to you in writing and you are entitled to full information concerning the details of the offer.